 Here are some of the general types of personal injury cases:

-Slip and fall cases -- The classic example of a personal injury case, this is when you get hurt on another person’s property.
+The classic example of a personal injury case, this is when you get hurt on another person’s property.
 And if you’ve been injured due to someone else’s carelessness, it is no trivial matter.

 Just because your injury happens on someone else’s property, though, does not necessarily mean that they are legally liable for your injury.
 The important question in slip and fall cases (as with many personal injury cases) is often whether the people involved acted reasonably or negligently, including you.